jouvelot/mech.v/README.md

 This is Work In Progress and should do not used for "final consumption".

-This has been tested under Coq 8.15, Coq 8.16 and mathcomp 1.16.
+This has been tested under Coq 8.17 and mathcomp 1.17.

 # Bibliography